First Town Hospital: Origin

-To further expedite the construction, in 1865 Prince Michael ordered for the materials used for the expansion of his summerhouse in the town of Smederevo (Obrenović Villa) to be transferred to Belgrade, so that town hospital can be built.
+Wanting to further expedite the construction, in 1865 Prince Michael ordered for the materials used for the expansion of his summerhouse in the town of Smederevo (Obrenović Villa) to be transferred to Belgrade, so that town hospital can be built.
 It is not clear whether this was concerning the leftovers of the materials remaining after the construction was finished, or he planned to build a larger edifice but stopped it at this point giving precedence to the hospital.
-At that time, the lot was located in the outer eastern suburb of Palilula.

 Fund raising

-The construction didn't go smooth and as planned.
-The funds mostly came from various donations (Belgrade Municipality, state, artisan guilds, numerous citizens).
+The funds of mostly came from various donations (Belgrade Municipality, state, artisan guilds, numerous citizens).
 On two occasions a charity balls had to be organized in order to raise funding.
 The balls, organized by the municipal administration, included the lottery.
 Especially successful was the early 1865 ball organized by Princess Julia Obrenović, Prince Mihailo's wife.
 It was held in the first hotel in Belgrade, the "Serbian Crown".
 The bidding objects included jewelry, sabers, dresses, etc. In total, 1.667 ducats, and many valuable presents, were collected, which enabled the beginning of the construction.

 Further need for money prompted the continuous donations, so with the help of the royal family, state government and the municipal administration, in total 21,000 ducats were collected, which was the final price of the entire project.
 Even at the time, it was considered to be too much.
 The building of the National Theatre in Belgrade, another massive project which was constructed at the same time, cost 12,000 ducats.

 Construction

 The cornerstone was ceremonially laid on 30 June 1865 in the presence of the Prince, municipality aldermen, townsfolk and distinguished citizens.
 The construction company of Jozef Štajnlehner was hired to build the hospital.
 The hospital was officially opened on 1 May 1868, just few weeks before Prince Mihailo was assassinated in the Košutnjak forest.

 Later developments

-In 1881 the hospital became the General State Hospital.
-In the courtyard behind the building there used to be a chapel which was destroyed in more recent history.
-After the World War I, the barracks serving as the children`s polyclinic and the school dispensary were temporarily placed in the courtyard.

-In the early 20th century, the area in front of the main entrance was constructed and added to the building.
-It was heavily damaged during the massive German bombing of Belgrade in April 1941, but was restored later.
+First Town Hospital became the General State Hospital in 1881.
 The edifice was fully reconstructed and conserved in 1975-1976: façade, carpentry, tinware, interior walls.

-In 1947 it became the Eye Clinic.
+In 1947, it became the Eye Clinic.
 The building was declared a cultural monument in 1979.
 In 1983, the Eye Clinic was relocated to the Pasterova Street, within the Clinical Center of Belgrade complex, while the city assigned the building to the Serbian Medical Society (SLD).